AR-LAK/bro-scripts/README.md

 #### The package manager 101

 Currently the Bro package manager needs one repository that contains the package index files.
 These are the ones you can find in the **packages** dir.
 Secondly right now the packages need each to be hosted in its own repo.
-This is because of the current design choice to keep track of versioning via Git tags.
-So how do you get your own package manager working?
+This is because of the current design choice to keep track of versioning via Git tags. **All of the packages are linked to package repos right now so you can use this repo as the index repo** Optionally if you wish to host everything yourself you can do the following:

 1. Create a new repository and add the **packages** dir in it